myasirweb/people-junction-website/README.md

 ## 🧾 About People Junction

-**People Junction** is a professional **recruitment**, **outsourcing**, and **business consulting** firm dedicated to connecting skilled talent with top-tier companies.
-This website acts as a digital gateway to showcase their services, industry expertise, and approach to building successful employer-employee relationships.
+**People Junction** is a professional **recruitment**, **outsourcing**, and **business consulting** firm in India.
+The corporate website is designed to attract clients and candidates, highlight business expertise, and simplify communication through a secure PHP contact form.

-The platform is designed to:
+The platform presents key services such as:

+- Recruitment & staffing solutions
+- Talent acquisition and job placement
-- Highlight consulting and staffing services
+- Business and HR consulting
-- Present company values, mission, and leadership
+- Outsourcing services and strategic partnerships
-- Provide a direct channel for client and candidate inquiries via a PHP contact form

-Ideal for HR consultancies, job placement agencies, and business advisory firms looking to build a modern, search-friendly online presence.
+Built with modern technologies, the site offers a fast, mobile-friendly experience optimized for visibility and engagement.

 ---

 ## 🌐 Project Overview

-This project is a redesign of the original People Junction website using modern frontend technologies.
-The aim is to provide a cleaner, faster, and more accessible user experience on all devices.
+This version of the website is a modern redesign focused on responsive layout, fast performance, and ease of content management.
+It supports client engagement, mobile accessibility, and future CMS integrations.

 ### 🔑 Key Features:
-- Fully responsive layout (desktop, tablet, mobile)
+- Fully responsive design (desktop, tablet, mobile)
-- Clear and professional services section
+- Clear display of services, mission, and leadership
-- Optimized for search engines and fast loading
+- SEO-ready structure with semantic markup
-- Secure PHP-powered contact form for client outreach
+- PHP-based contact form with form validation
-- Scalable structure for future updates and CMS integration
+- Clean folder structure and scalable layout

 ---

 ## 🛠️ Tech Stack

-- **HTML5** – Semantic structure and SEO-friendly layout
+- **HTML5** – Semantic and accessible layout structure
 - **CSS3** – Responsive design using Flexbox and Grid
-- **JavaScript (Vanilla)** – UI behavior and interactive elements
+- **JavaScript (Vanilla)** – UI interaction and form behavior
-- **PHP** – Backend handling for secure contact form/email submissions
+- **PHP** – Secure backend logic for contact form handling

 ---

+## 📁 Folder Structure (Example)